Polatbay Berdaliyev

-Polatbay Turganbekovich Berdaliyev (born 1986) is an Uzbekistani rapist and serial killer who, along with accomplices Abduseit Ormanov and two other unidentified men, was responsible for killing 11 women in both Uzbekistan and Kazakhstan from 2011 to 2012.
+Polatbay Turganbekovich Berdaliyev (born 26 September 1986) is an Uzbekistani rapist and serial killer who, along with accomplices Abduseit Ormanov and two other unidentified men, was responsible for killing 11 women in both Uzbekistan and Kazakhstan from 2011 to 2012.
 Berdaliyev and Ormanov were both sentenced to life imprisonment in both countries, while the other members of their group are still sought after.

 Early life

 Berdaliyev was considered a quiet, shy and rather unremarkable young man.
 However, along with his good friend Abduseit Ormanov, he raped his fellow female classmates, who never reported the cases to the police, as Berdaliyev's father was an officer.
 At one point, he was convicted of robbery in Almaty, receiving a 6-year-sentence to be served in the Shymkent Colony.
 While in prison, Berdaliyev began corresponding with a woman whom he later married, but the couple separated after he was granted parole in 2010.

 Returning to Uzbekistan, he fell in love with another woman, who became his girlfriend.
-The couple lived together with relatives of Berdaliyev in Astana, as he wanted to introduce her to his parents before their marriage, to which said parents were starkly opposed against.
+The couple lived together with relatives of Berdaliyev in Astana, as he wanted to introduce her to his parents before their marriage, to which said parents were starkly opposed.
 Despite this, the persistent Berdaliyev eventually convinced them, and he was allowed to marry the woman.

 Murders

 Modus operandi

 Constantly reminding himself of the high school rapes, Berdaliyev eventually expressed a desire to "relive" the exciting experiences he had.
 Grouping together with Abduseit and their mutual friend, the gang began their killing spree.
 Their modus operandi involved Berdaliyev, who went along well with women, searching for young, single female hitchhikers, pretending to be the driver of a private taxi, a black Mercedes.
 With the offer of a ride to their destination, Berdaliyev and the victim would enter the car, in which Ormanov and the other accomplices were already seated posing as "clients".
 They would then drive until they could find a lonely, desolate road.
-Under the guise of the car breaking down, Berdaliyev would stop the car, with the gang then proceeding to rape and subsequently strangle their victim using scarves, shoe laces, plastic bags, etc. After the deed was done, the deceased would be robbed of all their possessions, with Berdaliyev's share often being gifted to his girlfriend and mother, or sometimes sold at pawn shops.
+Under the guise of the car breaking down, Berdaliyev would stop the car, with the gang then proceeding to rape and subsequently strangle their victim using scarves, shoelaces, plastic bags, etc. After the deed was done, the deceased would be robbed of all their possessions, with Berdaliyev's share often being gifted to his girlfriend and mother, or sometimes sold at pawn shops.

 Uzbekistan murders and change of venue

 The gang, initially operating in Tashkent, managed to get away with the murders of 7 women (two of whom had their corpses burned), still unidentified to this day, before police eventually began taking interest in the case.
-Fearing that he was being closed in on, Berdaliyev began periodically travelling to the neighboring Turkistan Region in Kazakhstan, under the pretense of working.
-He would mainly haunt the Almaty-Shymkent road, killing the victim and then returning home in Uzbekistan the same day.
+Fearing that he was being closed in on, Berdaliyev began periodically travelling to the neighbouring Turkistan Region in Kazakhstan, under the pretence of working.
+He would mainly haunt the Almaty-Shymkent road, killing the victim and then returning home to Uzbekistan the same day.